dreamcatcher-tech/napps/napp-tools/issues.md

 present since this is a requirement of the call being made.
 Might be sent as a 3rd channel in all the actions - so the json action, the filesystem, and the secrets.

+Need to add reasoning key for linking to reasoning dependencies.
+Possibly also a generator key for linking to the generator of the napp.